About Us

 Thinkers Guild

-I have four children, aged between nine and twenty years old.
+I have four children, aged between eleven and twenty-two years old.

-Prior to having my children I was a youth worker.
+Before having my children, I was a youth worker.
 I began volunteering on our local summer play-schemes at the age of fifteen and continued in that vocation until I had my first child at the age of twenty-six.

 I worked in America as an au pair, looking after two boys, aged nine and twelve.
-I worked in South Korea as an English teacher for children and adults, and more recently, I volunteered for my children's Scout troop and helped out at a local autism charity during the school holidays.
+I worked in South Korea as an English teacher for children and adults, and more recently I volunteered with my children's Scout troop and helped at a local autism charity during the school holidays.

 I have a BA from the University of Sheffield in Law and Criminology and I have studied psychology, sociology and English literature.